 It will take some time before fat will melt.
 This is why the oil is applied with a brush to prevent the skin from burning.

-17. It will take some time before fat will melt.
+17. It will take some time before the fat melts and lubricates the skin.
 This is why the oil is applied with a brush to prevent the skin from burning.

 Applying oil to barbecued pig.